nmagee/ds2002-course/labs/lab4-s3.md

 # Lab 4: S3 Storage

 Follow all the steps below for practice working with the S3 service in Amazon Web Services.
 Among several other tasks you will write two scripts for this lab.
-Create a folder within `mywork/` named `lab4` and put your scripts into that directory.
+Create a folder within `my-work/` named `lab4` and put your scripts into that directory.
 Commit these to your forked copy of the course repository, and paste the GitHub URL to the folder into the answer for submission.

-This lab requires that you have both the AWS CLI tool (with keys) and Python3 / `boto3` installed.
+This lab requires that you have both the AWS CLI tool (with keys configured) and Python3 / `boto3` installed.
+Here is a [video](https://www.youtube.com/watch?v=Ug1KWMP6U1g&t=250s) that walks you through setting up those keys.
-- AWS Academy students can use the built-in web terminal, which has Python3, `boto3`, and the AWS CLI installed, or can set them up in their local environment.
-[Here is a video](https://www.youtube.com/watch?v=izkD2K83Dcs) that walks you through accessing the Learner Lab in AWS Academy.
-- BYO Account students will need Python3, `boto3`, and the AWS CLI installed and configured locally with security credentials.
-Here is a [video](https://www.youtube.com/watch?v=-UNmEC9OmR8) that walks you through setting up those keys.

 Installations:
 - [Python3](https://www.python.org/downloads/)